For-code-only123/BENN-for-Bivariate-Causal-Discovery/README.md

 * **Out-of-the-box Readability:** We aim to provide "standalone" code with maximum readability.
 Readers can understand the entire forward pass and loss computation logic within a single file, without having to jump back and forth between multiple directories and modules.
 * **Lower Learning Curve:** The kernel function calculations and layer designs differ depending on the data type (continuous vs. discrete).
 Encapsulating them in their respective independent files allows researchers to focus entirely on the inference logic for a specific data type, making it incredibly easy to extract, modify, or integrate into your own projects.

----

-Would you like me to draft a `requirements.txt` section to go along with this, or help you write the Introduction/Abstract section of the README?